daust/opal-tools/README.md

 # Advanced Customization

 The solution can be customized to suit your needs.
 You can find more information [here](src/doc/Customization.md).

+It is best to start with the patch template.
+Modify the shell scripts you find there.
+Remove the ones that you don't need, add elements to the ``sql`` folder structure that you would need in all patches.
+Also, look at the command line switches in the shell scripts and adapt them to suit your needs.

+In the beginning, the logging in the database tables is disabled.
+Check the documentation on [how to activate it](src/doc/Customization.md#database-log-tables).

 Here is an overview of SQLcl commands that you can use: https://docs.oracle.com/en/database/oracle/sql-developer-command-line/20.3/sqcug/working-sqlcl.html.